 "Click here" don't use it...

 - Captions are text transcripts that are synchronized with audio or video.
 Captions are in the same language as the audio content.
-They include dialogue, and, unlike subtitles, also identify who is speaking and provide information about significant sound effects.
+They include dialogue, and, unlike subtitles, also identify who is speaking.
 They convey information

 about spoken words and non-spoken sounds such as sound